Having difficulty with road visibility due to grease and grime? It's time for a windshield cleaning – it'll guarantee a clear view at all times.

-Or you can skip all of these steps and pick up a can of Glass Doctor glass cleaner at your nearest location.
+You can also skip these steps and pick up a can of Glass Doctor glass cleaner at your nearest location.

 Tips for Successful Windshield Cleaning

-It’s also important to take the following precautions when giving your windshield a deep clean:
+Keep the following precautions in mind when giving your windshield a deep clean:

 - You should clean your car windshield last, after washing the exterior of your car and wiping down its